aminnairi/kryptonian/README.md

 import * as Kryptonian from "kryptonian";

 const protect = Kryptonian.createProtector(Kryptonian.numeric({
-  message: "This is not an array",
+  message: "This is not a number",
   rules: [
     Kryptonian.Numeric.between({
       minimum: 10,